sourcegraph/about/handbook/direction/code-graph/code-insights/index.md

 ### Code Insights is NOT for "tracking individual developers"

-Code Insights is not built for trying to track an individual's output and whether or not someone is a "good" engineer or "high performing" employee.
-There are (unfortunately) other tools that exist that have made the mistake of tracking easy-to-find, pointless-to-measure metrics like "number of commits" or "number of lines of code" an individual contributes.
+Code Insights is not for trying to track an individual's output and whether or not someone is a "good" engineer or "high performing" employee.
+We believe it is low-signal to track metrics like like "number of commits" or "number of lines of code" an individual contributes.

 **What this looks like:**